 43.9000 S-90 were taken into consideration in making the determination, whether counsel was consulted, and state the final “determination” of the contracting officer.

-(S-92) General Counsel shall be consulted in cases where the Contracting Officer cannot make a clear determination whether the proposed modification is within scope of the existing contract or task order.
+(S-93) General Counsel shall be consulted in cases where the contracting officer cannot make a clear determination whether the proposed modification is within scope of the existing contract or task order.